NOTE: If you are having scheduling issues please see a more detailed FAQ at this link

 Can I bring children?

-Children must be attended at all times when in the clinic otherwise will not be allowed (sorry this is a liability issue)
+Children must be attended at all times in the lobby (not in the treatment room) otherwise will not be allowed (sorry this is a liability issue)

 Do you do anything other than acupuncture?